Ex-NFL player Phillip Adams' father on South Carolina shooting: 'I think the football messed him up'

 Philip Adams played several seasons in the NFL and suffered numerous injuries, including concussions

-The father of Phillip Adams, the former NFL player who was reportedly identified as the gunman in a South Carolina shooting that left five dead, said football might bear some of the blame.
+The father of Phillip Adams, the former NFL player who was identified as the gunman in a South Carolina shooting that left five dead, said football might bear some of the blame.

 Adams played in the NFL from 2010 to 2015 and suffered multiple injuries, including concussions and a broken ankle.
 Alonzo Adams, the ex-cornerback’s dad, told WCNC-TV his son had recently moved to Rock Hill.